EDaoren/card-tab/README_EN.md

 A modern, customizable new tab page for Chrome browser with cloud sync support.

-**Quick Nav Tab** transforms your new tab experience with a clean, organized interface for managing your bookmarks and shortcuts.
+**Card Tab** transforms your new tab experience with a clean, organized interface for managing your bookmarks and shortcuts.
 Features include customizable themes, cloud synchronization via Supabase, and a beautiful card-based design.

 ## Features